Crown Holdings Earnings Call Transcripts

 -

-Second quarter results exceeded expectations with record segment income, EBITDA, and free cash flow, driven by strong beverage and food demand.
-Full-year guidance was raised, and capital allocation remains focused on shareholder returns and growth projects.
+Second quarter results exceeded expectations with record Segment Income, Adjusted EBITDA, and Free Cash Flow, driven by strong beverage and food demand in North America and Europe.
+Full-year adjusted EPS guidance was raised, and capital allocation remains focused on shareholder returns.

 -